nabster978/SM63-Mods/MushROM/help.md

 **Arguments:** OPTION[bob/sl/hmc/bm/lll/ttm/rr/bt3/ssl/wdw/ttc/all], OPTION[h/r/t/all], wTOGGLE

 ## warp
 Warps the player to the specified room.
-If no arguments are given, the warp command will default to the position set by the warpposition command
+If no arguments are given, the warp command will default to the room and position set by the warpposition command

 **Aliases:** w